 Bob was a longtime member of Trinity Lutheran Church, where he served as president of the congregation and various council positions.
 He was a member of Madison Kiwanis and served on the SD Board of Regents, Madison Country Club, and the Madison Elks Club.
 Bob loved reading, golfing, wood working, bridge, and most of all spending time with his family.

 He is survived by his wife Virginia of Madison; three daughters, Linda (Joel) Brick of Madison, Sandy (Mike) Reed of Sioux City, IA, Tamra (Dale) Martin of Port St. Lucie, FL; four grandchildren, Jason Reed (Tiffany Jones), Derek Reed, Terin Martin (Ryan Walden), and Bryce Martin; two great-grandchildren, Noah and Jordan Reed.

 He was preceded in death by his parents; and one sister Lorraine.

-To send flowers to Robert "Bob" Oas' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" Oas, please visit our floral store.